If so please see the PDF below for more information.

 Click on the attached pdf document under the picture to read the full HT report to Governors for 2017/18 and our final statement of expenditure for 2017/18 and proposed expenditure in 2018/19.

-Our strategy and use of Disadvantaged Pupil Premium will be reviewed again in Summer 2019.
+Our strategy and use of Disadvantaged Pupil Premium will be reviewed again in Autumn 2019.

 We will continue to focus on bespoke interventions and support for our Disadvantaged Pupils in 2018/19.
 To target this we will: